This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - You have questions or concerns about your child's condition or care.

-An illness caused by a virus usually goes away in 10 to 14 days without treatment.
 Antibiotics are not given for a viral infection.
-Your child may need any of the following:
+Your child's healthcare provider may recommend the following:

 - Acetaminophen decreases pain and fever.
 It is available without a doctor's order.
 Ask how much to give your child and how often to give it.
 Follow directions.
 Read the labels of all other medicines your child uses to see if they also contain acetaminophen, or ask your child's doctor or pharmacist.
 Acetaminophen can cause liver damage if not taken correctly.